-- z) Encourage the development of better junctions and road layouts to improve traffic flow. - α) Support the provision of a larger health centre within the Parish with improved parking and a wide range of services. - β) Support the provision of more allotments and a local burial ground. - 7.2.2 Although Neighbourhood Plans are not subject to Sustainability Appraisals the planning process provides an important means by which sustainable development can be achieved.
+- z) Encourage the development of better junctions and road layouts to improve traffic flow. - α) Support the provision of a larger health centre within the Parish with improved parking and a wide range of services. - β) Support the provision of more allotments and a local burial ground.

+7.2.2 Although Neighbourhood Plans are not subject to Sustainability Appraisals the planning process provides an important means by which sustainable development can be achieved.
 The Colwich Neighbourhood Plan must achieve sustainable development.
-The Plan will be in conformity with, and refine, the Plan for Stafford Borough and will form part of the Development Plan for the Area. - 7.2.3 In order to ensure that the policies and proposals in the Colwich Neighbourhood Plan met the Sustainability Objectives of the Local Plan for Stafford the objectives in para 6.2.1 were tested against the Local Plan for Stafford's Sustainability Objectives.
-The results are shown in Section 9, Table 3.
+The Plan will be in conformity with, and refine, the Plan for Stafford Borough and will form part of the Development Plan for the Area.

+7.2.3 In order to ensure that the policies and proposals in the Colwich Neighbourhood Plan met the Sustainability Objectives of the Local Plan for Stafford the objectives in para 7.2.1 were tested against the Local Plan for Stafford's Sustainability Objectives.